We've independently reviewed this article to make sure it's as accurate as we can make it.

 How Long Is an Oven Supposed to Last?

-Just because your oven is leaking water doesn’t necessarily mean you have to replace it.
+Just because your oven leaks water doesn’t necessarily mean you have to replace it.
 As long as you take care of your oven, it should last for decades.

 Do I Need to Call a Professional to Help Me Fix My Oven?